WMDN

 WMDN (channel 24) is a television station in Meridian, Mississippi, United States, affiliated with CBS.
-It is owned by Big Horn Television, which maintains a local marketing agreement (LMA) with Coastal Television Broadcasting Company LLC, owner of dual Fox/NBC affiliate WGBC (channel 30), for the provision of certain services.
+It is owned by Big Horn Television and operated by Coastal Television Broadcasting Company alongside dual Fox/NBC affiliate WGBC (channel 30).
 The two stations share studios and transmitter facilities on Crestview Circle, in unincorporated Lauderdale County, south of Meridian.
 Together, WMDN and WGBC are known as "The Meridian Family of Stations".

 History

 The station started operations on channel 24 on June 10, 1968, under the call sign WHTV.
 It was originally owned by the Delta Communications Corporation, which was presided over by local businessmen Weyman Walker, and James Britton.
 WHTV aired programs from CBS and ABC in a secondary manner.
 Like many UHF start-ups in a previously VHF market, this channel could not gain a significant foothold in ratings or local advertising, especially against the established WTOK-TV, a CBS primary affiliate, and had to go dark on October 13, 1970.

 On March 23, 1972, Frank K. Spain bought WHTV and made it a full-time satellite of his WTWV (now WTVA) in Tupelo, which was affiliated with NBC.
 It also rebroadcast some ABC programs carried by WTWV/WTVA such as college football.
 Television listings during this time instructed viewers to consult WTWV's listings for WHTV's program schedule.
 This changed on April 1, 1980, when Spain opted to convert WHTV into a stand-alone station, making it the primary CBS affiliate for Meridian after WTOK changed its affiliation to ABC.
 WHTV continued to air NBC's Today Show and Tonight Show in the early 1980s; however, the rest of the network's programming was not seen for about two years by area residents except those who could receive, whether over the air or by cable, either Jackson's WLBT or Hattiesburg's WDAM.
 In 1982, NBC returned to the market on WLBM (now WGBC) as a semi-satellite of WLBT.
 Meanwhile, in 1986, WHTV changed call letters to WTZH.